How do the sensory aspects of an environment impact autistic people’s experiences of that space?

 In 2021 we spoke to autistic adults in a series of online focus groups and asked people to answer a range of questions on our social media pages.
 We also worked with staff at a special school to learn more about how sensory processing difficulties affects their autistic children’s experiences of public spaces such as supermarkets and restaurants.

 We have now analysed all of this data and more information is available on our pages about our findings including what themes make a location more or less enabling and which spaces can be more challenging than others.
 We have used this information to help design and create an event which explores these concepts in more detail.

-From the 19-20th of August we are holding an event at PEARL in Dagenham.
-We are working with our partner Sensory Spectacle to create an event which explores the sensory experiences of people in public places from our focus groups.
-The event aims to help inform people who come into day-to-day contact with autistic people about sensory processing differences and how businesses and individuals can help to make these spaces more enabling.
+From the 19-20th of August we held an event at PEARL in Dagenham.
+We worked with our partner Sensory Spectacle to create an event which explores the sensory experiences of people in public places from our focus groups.
+The event aimed to help inform people who come into day-to-day contact with autistic people about sensory processing differences and how businesses and individuals can help to make these spaces more enabling.